 It’s important for businesses like yours to be prepared for how states plan to leverage sales tax to recoup that loss in revenue.
 Let’s dig in.

 According to the Tax Policy Center, in May, state sales tax receipts diminished by nearly $6 billion, compared to May 2019.
 The culprit?
 There’s more than one: Lockdown orders, businesses closures, a shift to e-commerce, and state sales tax filing and payment deadline extensions.

 Data from the Urban Institute paints an even uglier picture.
 In 27 states, tax revenues are expected to fall $34 billion short of pre-COVID-19 forecasts in 2020.
 Unfortunately, the bad news doesn’t stop there.
-Early forecasts for 2021 show states will fall $80 billion of projected revenue.
+Early forecasts for 2021 show states will fall $80 billion short of projected revenue.
 Now for the full picture: based on the data gleaned from these 27 states, experts are expecting the total tax revenue deficit to be around $75 billion in 2020 and $125 billion in 2021.
 That’s a tough pill to swallow.